peterdsharpe/AeroSandbox/README.md

 ![AeroSandbox Illustration](AeroSandbox.png)

 ## Purpose
-My primary purpose for this repository is to teach myself methods for aerodynamic analysis, develop new methods, and explore these principles within a unified code base.
-As such, the current focus of this library is not at all on documentation.
-That may change at some point in the future.
-It's also very possible that this repository will never reach a release-ready state and will remain no more than a sandbox.
+The primary purpose for this repository is so the author can explore existing methods for aerodynamic analysis and develop new methods within a unified code base.

 ## Future Goals
 In descending order of priority/feasibility: